 Students are not allowed to bring items to school that are disruptive and serve no educational purpose.
-Such items include radios, CD players, iPods, cameras, electronic games, squirt guns, etc. Such items will be confiscated by the teacher and turned in to the office.
+Such items will be confiscated by the teacher and turned in to the office.
 The parents will be required to come to the school to collect these items.
 The school will accept NO responsibility for lost, stolen, or damaged items.